Tips for Making Needle Felted Animals

 polyester fiber; for the base shape, use any cheap wool or synthetic material that can be felted, if you want to save high quality wool.

 5. The base shape should not be felted too hard.
 As you felt the base shape and then add layers of wool, the felted material gets harder and harder with each needle stroke.
-It's possible to make wool almost rock hard by felting, after which you won't be able to shape with a felting needle.
+It's possible to make wool almost rock hard by felting, after which you won't be able to shape with it a felting needle.

 update: Polyester batting and polydown felt faster than wool and get harder, so it's easier to spoil a sculpture through overfelting when using one of these materials.